 Johann Nestroy on 14 March 1861.
 This photograph by Ludwig Angerer is not included in the 1977 book Johann Nestroy im Bild.

-In 1928 Bruno Hampel (1888-1953), an employee of the Austrian Postal Savings Bank, published an article titled "Die Familie Nestroy und die Sippe der Gattin des Dichters".
+In 1928, Bruno Hampel (1888–1953), amateur genealogist and employee of the Austrian Postal Savings Bank, published an article titled "Die Familie Nestroy und die Sippe der Gattin des Dichters" (Monatsblatt Adler 10).
 This article, which deals with Johann Nestroy's and his wife's genealogy, has become the basis of most publications about Nestroy's family.
 But Hampel's research does not meet modern standards.
 He lacked the necessary expertise concerning archival sources, misidentified a number of Nestroy's relatives and failed to include important biographical data in his article.
 In many instances he could not access the primary sources and had to resort to provisory and undocumented presumptions.
-Once again we are being reminded of the situation in Mozart scholarship where Otto Erich Deutsch never bothered to check the reliability of Emil Karl Blümml's research on Mozart's children and in his edition of the Mozart Dokumente chose to simply refer to Blümml's forty-year-old publication.
+Once again, we are being reminded of the situation in Mozart scholarship where Otto Erich Deutsch never bothered to check the reliability of Emil Karl Blümml's research on Mozart's children and in his edition of the Mozart Dokumente chose to uncritically refer to Blümml's forty-year-old publication.
 Also reminiscent of Mozart research is the fact that some of the transcriptions in the Nestroy Dokumente are so flawed that they should basically be published anew.

 In 1822, shortly before his debut as opera singer, Nestroy declared his intention to marry Wilhelmine Nespiesni, one of three illegitimate daughters of Katharina Zwettlinger (née Nespiesni, widowed von Sonnenstein) and Count Franz de Paula Zichy de Zich et Vasonkeö.
 On 23 August 1822 Joseph Carl Rosenbaum, a friend of Wilhelmine's mother, wrote the following in his diary:

 In the afternoon to the garden.
 Mrs. Pisling came there, then her husband with 3 children, Mrs. Zwettling[sic], Mali and Liesi [Amalia Nespiesni and her half-sister Elisabeth Zwettlinger] enjoyed themselves quite well.
 She [Mrs. Zwettlinger] told me that Nestroy wants to marry her Minna, in case he will be hired by the court theater.
 Tomorrow he will sing Sarastro and asked me to support him.
 I disapprove of this marriage.
+Then to the Kärntnertor-Theater.
+Mosevius displeased again, I chatted with [Ignaz] Michel, and [Joseph] Kupelwieser; he pointed out Nestroy to me; he is said to have a nice voice, but no gravity.
 [A-Wn, Cod.
 Ser. n.
 203 Han, Bd.
 10, p.
 57r.
 My thanks go to DI Peter Prokop for providing this source, part of which was first published by Karl Glossy on 24 April 1927 in a newspaper article]

 The sisters Antonia Laucher and Cäcilie Weiler and their three children, registered in 1825 in a conscription sheet of the house Stadt 322 ("Zum Hahnenbeiß", today Am Hof 5).
 This previously unknown source sheds more light on a still slightly mysterious family constellation: Cäcilie Weiler is described as Antonia Laucher's younger sister and "Handelmannswittwe v: Dilligen in bayern".
 Antonia Laucher's illegitimate son Alexander Woina was living "im Erziehungshaus zu Korneuburg" and Maria Laucher (born 1812 and "Nichte der obigen") is obviously a previously unknown illegitimate daughter of Antonia Laucher (that this Maria was Marie Weiler's sister makes no sense).
 It must be noted that Antonia Laucher's alleged stepson Adolf Wagner (Obermaier 2009, 54) does not appear in this document (A-Wsa, Konskriptionsamt, Stadt 322/12r).